 Systematic, independent, documented process for obtaining records, statements of fact, or other relevant information and assessing them objectively to determine the extent to which specified requirements are fulfilled.

 Verification of statistical or exact agreement of records from different processes or subsystems of a voting system.

 A review of a system and its controls to determine its operational status and the accuracy of its outputs.

-audit device

-Voting device dedicated exclusively to independently verifying or assessing the voting system's performance.

 audit trail